This site is intended for US eye care professionals only.

 <1%

-• Endophthalmitis, retinal detachment, hyphema and retinal tears were reported in <1% of patients1
+Endophthalmitis, retinal detachment, hyphema, and retinal tears were reported in <1% of patients.

 OAKS and DERBY Icon

-OCULAR TEAEs IN STUDY EYE REPORTED IN ≥2% OF SYFOVRE-TREATED PATIENTS BASELINE THROUGH MONTH 6 (GALE SAFETY SET)
+ADVERSE REACTIONS IN STUDY EYE REPORTED IN ≥2% OF PATIENTS TREATED WITH SYFOVRE2*

 CONTINUED TREATMENT